St Paul's Walden

+Geography

+The village of St Paul's Walden itself is relatively small, comprising a few houses around the parish church, which is dedicated to All Saints.
+There is one public house in the village, being the Strathmore Arms.

+The wider parish also includes the village of Whitwell in the valley of the River Mimram, which flows through the centre of the parish.
+The village school in Whitwell is called St Paul's Walden Primary School, taking the name of the parish.
+The parish also includes the hamlet of Bendish, as well as surrounding rural areas, including the two large estates of Stagenhoe and St Paul's Walden Bury.

+History

 After the Reformation the manor belonged to St Paul's Cathedral; the name St Paul's Walden serves to distinguish the parish from King's Walden, although the Dean and Chapter sold their property in the 17th century.

-Notable residents
+Notable estates

 St Paul's Walden has two 18th-century mansions.